FAQ

 Intimacy Captain: A designated professional who is familiar with the intimacy choreography of a live performance and who is responsible for running the intimacy call before shows.

-What qualifications should an Intimacy Professional Have?
+What qualifications should an intimacy professional (coordinator/director) have?

 Ready my blog post What Qualifications Should an Intimacy Coordinator Have?